Llamaware/CoffinDiskMark/README.md

 ## Notes

-- The tool assumes it is running in the game directory containing `game.exe` if no arguments are provided.
+- The tool assumes it is running in the game directory containing `game.exe`.
 It will automatically look for assets in `www/img`, `www/audio`, and `www/data`.
 - Native AOT binaries are provided for Windows and Linux.

 ## License